AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 ## Step 3: Update pipelined tag {#update-pipelined-tag}

-To update pipelined tag, you need to update the authentication type to Adobe IO project in the configuration file **config-<&nbsp;instance-name&nbsp;>.xml** as follows:
+To update [!DNL pipelined] tag, you need to update the authentication type to Adobe IO project in the configuration file **config-<&nbsp;instance-name&nbsp;>.xml** as follows:

 ```
 <pipelined ... authType="imsJwtToken"  ... />